Skip to main content

 Observable

-Pertinent to Cases: Observables are OCSF-compliant objects that represent the indicators related to each case, such as IP addresses, URLs, file hashes, resource UIDs, and more.
+(Cases) OCSF-compliant objects that represent the indicators related to each Case, such as IP addresses, URLs, file hashes, and resource UIDs.

 Operator

-Operator may have two meanings: when referring to a role, the Operator role can view and trigger workflows.
-When referring to the Torq step, an Operator is a type of step that performs actions on data within the workflow (ex: If, Loop, Switch).
+Operator may have two meanings: when referring to a role, the Operator role can view and trigger Workflows.
+When referring to a Step, an Operator is a type of Step that performs actions on data within the Workflow (e.g. If, Loop, Switch).

 Owner

-The Owner role can view, modify, trigger, publish, and delete workflows and integrations within a workspace and manage the users and SSO.
+A role that can view, modify, trigger, publish, and delete Workflows and integrations within a workspace and manage the users and SSO.

 P